 Follow these steps.

-You can build campaigns to drive app installs, increase brand awareness, or attract customers to your website.
+You can build campaigns to drive app installs, increase brand awareness, or attract customers to your website, in addition to other campaign objectives.
 Let’s say we’re building a web traffic campaign.

 - Next, define your audience.
 You can specify locations, language, devices, and schedule.
 For native campaigns, you can also target users by age, gender, or interests.
 You can also set up custom audiences based on visitors to your website, email lists you own, events in your app, or advertiser IDs.